Staff and Board

 Associate Editor

-Eric Tran is the winner of the Autumn House Press 2019 Rising Writer’s Award for his debut poetry collection, The Gutter Spread Guide to Prayer.
-He is also the author of the chapbooks Revisions (Sibling Rivalry Press) and Affairs with Men in Suits (Backbone Press).
+Eric Tran is the author of the poetry collections Mouth, Sugar, and Smoke (Diode Editions, 2022) and The Gutter Spread Guide to Prayer (Autumn House Press, 2020), as well as the chapbooks Revisions (Sibling Rivalry Press, 2018) and Affairs with Men in Suits (Backbone Press, 2014).
 His work has appeared in Diagram, Indiana Review, Black Warrior Review, The Rumpus, and elsewhere.
-He is a resident physician in Asheville, NC.
+He is a resident physician in psychiatry.

 Reader